CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     aaf = AalenAdditiveFitter(coef_penalizer=1.0, fit_intercept=True)

 Like the API syntax above, an instance of ``AalenAdditiveFitter`` includes a ``fit`` method that performs the inference on the coefficients.
-This method accepts a pandas DataFrame: each row is an individual and columns are the covarites and two special columns: a *duration* column and a boolean *event occured* column (where event occured refers to the event of interest - expulsion from government in this case)
+This method accepts a pandas DataFrame: each row is an individual and columns are the covariates and two special columns: a *duration* column and a boolean *event occured* column (where event occured refers to the event of interest - expulsion from government in this case)